- National Statistic: No

-Once service import value is allocated for each industry, including travel, and for each relevant subnational geography, estimates are constrained to match our Service type by partner country dataset.
+Once service import value is allocated for each industry and for each relevant subnational geography, estimates are constrained to match our Service type by partner country dataset.
 This ensures subnational estimates are consistent with the UK BoP and with other national accounts publications.
 As a data adjustment technique, constraining forces breakdowns of values to match known totals, meaning that resultant outputs may no longer match their constituent component calculations.
 However, it means that subnational outputs will be consistent with UK-level figures for each combination of industry and country of origin.

 Subnational trade in goods